 Since we have been homeschooling, Freddie has shown a massive interest in history.
 He already knows more about the Tudors than I do.
-However, apart from Horrible Histories, we have struggled to find a good homeschool history curriculum.
+However, apart from Horrible Histories, we had struggled to find a good homeschool history curriculum (check out our favorites here).

 There are over 300 history film clips in bite-size chunks, ideal for teaching history in a fun and visual way.
 This can be used in schools and they offer a school subscription, however, this is absolutely perfect for home educators like us.

-With over 15 epic eras covering primary history grades, KS3 and KS4 topics and in line with the National Curriculum.
-This is absolutely fantastic, I know that at home I am still following the national curriculum and Freddie is learning something he is really interested in, in a really fun way.
+With over 18 epic eras.
+This is absolutely fantastic, I know that at home I am still following the core curriculum and Freddie is learning something he is really interested in, in a really fun way.

 There are lots of ways you can search for the history lesson you would like to cover.